 “Are you the one interested in buying the house and 5 acres?” he elaborated.

 “No, Sir.
-I have a flat, a tow truck should be here soon,” I answered politely, eager to get back on my way.
-To this day, I am not sure just why, but against my better judgment, I stuck my head out of the window and looked at the battered old house with curious interest.
+I have a flat.
+A tow truck should be here soon,” I answered politely, eager to get back on my way.
+But, against my better judgment, I stuck my head out the window and looked at the battered old house with curiosity.
 It was a two-story with a wraparound porch which had certainly seen its better days.
-However, something told me to get out and go inside, so I replied, “Hey, I wouldn’t mind looking at it, if that’s okay.
+However, something told me to get out and go inside, so I replied, “Hey, I wouldn’t mind looking at it if that’s okay.
 You never know.”

-I followed him to the house not expecting much; but when he opened the front door and stepped out of the way to let me go in front of him, I felt my breath catch in my throat.
-Inside was immaculate- with detailed craftsmanship- I had never seen equaled in all my life!
-Light streamed in from windows somewhere high above illuminating everything.
+I followed him to the house, not expecting much, but when he opened the front door and stepped out of the way to let me go in front of him, I felt my breath catch.
+Inside was immaculate- with detailed craftsmanship- I had never seen it equaled in all my life!
+Light streamed in from windows somewhere high above, illuminating everything.
 There was not so much as a bit of dust on anything in sight, and its sheer beauty gave me the feeling of being in church.
-It was obvious that every beam above us had been hand hewn with love and tender care, every joint perfectly fit, and below us a beautiful wood floor gleamed with a hand rubbed polish.
-His tools were hung neatly on the walls with care above a large, well-crafted table set with lovely and costly place settings as if he were expecting guests for supper.
+Every beam above us had been hand-hewn with love and tender care, every joint perfectly fit, and a beautiful wood floor gleamed with a hand-rubbed polish below us.
+His tools were hung neatly on the walls with respect above a large, well-crafted table set with lovely and costly place settings as if he were expecting guests for supper.
 Above the tools on the wall were expertly made cabinets with inlaid images of fir trees and deer.
 I never dreamed that a house so scarred on the outside could be so incredibly beautiful on the inside.

 “I’ve spent a lifetime working on restoring the inside of this old house.
 I never worried much about the outside,” Joseph laughed.
-He had revealed woodwork that with a little care, could indeed be beautiful once again.
+He had revealed woodwork that could be beautiful again with some care.
 As I tried to take in all the treasures of this place, the sun streamed through an oval stained-glass window I hadn’t noticed before and onto a fireplace.
-He smiled knowingly at me and walked over to the mantel and pointed to the side of the fireplace where beautiful green tiles of onyx gleamed back at me.
+He smiled knowingly at me, walked over to the mantel, and pointed to the side of the fireplace where beautiful green tiles of onyx gleamed back at me.
 “Imported from Russia by the original builder’s father as a gift to his wife.”
-We continued to walk through the old house which I realized wasn’t in nearly as bad shape as I had first believed, but merely needed the gentle hand of a master to bring her back to life.
+We continued to walk through the old house, which I realized wasn’t in nearly as bad shape as I had first believed but merely needed the gentle hand of a master to bring her back to life.

-Strangely, the house and the little old man began to fade away, and the sound of his patting on my shoulder became a rapid knocking on my car window.
+Strangely, the house and the little older man began to fade away, and the sound of his patting on my shoulder became a rapid knocking on my car window.
 I awakened in the front seat of my car to the sound of a mechanic trying to get my attention.
 “Are you Thomas?
 I am here to fix your flat.”
-“Ok,” I answered groggily.
-I got out of the car and looked around now wide awake, questioning the confused mechanic, “Where’s that old house that was over there?”
+“Okay,” I answered groggily.
+I exited the car and looked around, wide awake, questioning the confused mechanic, “Where’s that old house that was over there?”
 I pointed to the empty field where it had been.
 “It was for sale!
-I was just talking to this man – he said his name was Joseph!”
+I was talking to this man – he said his name was Joseph!”

 He said, “Sir, I have no idea what you are talking about.
 This property has been vacant for years.
-The original owners built a church over there, but it burned down years ago.
+The original owners built a church there, but it burned down years ago.
 It had a unique name.
-Now what was it?
+Now, what was it?
 Oh yeah!
 I remember!
-It was called, “Beauty for Ashes.”
+It was called “Beauty for Ashes.”